 Paralegal

-As a paralegal, you'll carry out certain legal tasks and services, such as undertaking legal research, preparing and negotiating legal documents and giving some legal advice.
+As a paralegal, you'll carry out certain legal tasks and services, such as undertaking legal research, drafting and preparing legal documents, and giving some legal advice.

-Job titles can vary according to the organisation you work for, your experience and legal practice area.
+Job titles vary according to the organisation you work for and your experience and responsibilities.
 You may see roles advertised as caseworker, compliance officer, contracts manager, legal secretary, volunteer adviser or legal assistant, for example.

 Types of paralegal work